mainzkuyyy/easyCLI-v1.0.0/README.md

 ``pkg install python3``

 # Any Bugs
-If any bug occurred, you can comment down below
+If any bug occurred, you can contact me via my website portfolio: www.mainzkuyyy.vercel.app